 At the dinner table, though, they’re often viewed as side-dish siblings — right down to the rivalry over which one is more nutritious.
 There’s also plenty of arguing over which spud is yummier, of course.

-To settle the debate — at least in regard to which potato is the healthier option — we turn to registered dietitian Beth Czerwony, RD.
+To settle the debate — at least in regard to which potato is the healthier option — we turn to registered dietitian Beth Czerwony, RD, LD.
 (You’re on your own for taste.)

 Potatoes and sweet potatoes might not look all that impressive, but those oval-shaped vegetables rank as two of the world’s most-produced crops.
 Both are viewed as essential for global food security.